bsalmagithub/file_sharing_app/README.md

 - If you encounter errors related to missing dependencies, ensure all required libraries are installed using the `requirements.txt` file.
 - For database connection issues, verify the database credentials in `db.py`.

-## License

-MIT License.
-See LICENSE for details.